And here’s an unscheduled/bonus post detailing why…..

 /lcPlus I included my own drawing!

 Fun little side note: as I mentioned I’m working on trying to get road repairs going and this was basically an audition job.
-Needless to say this dude Frank won’t be in the running for the work.
+Needless to say this dude Fred won’t be in the running for the work.
 Plus I’ll dox him and find any of his buddies who might also be in the asphalt business and avoid them as well.

-I also just realized when uploading Frank’s little drawing to serve as the featured image that he totally mucked up the actual perimeter of the courtyard and thus my little goof of the southern nub isn’t even a factor: he thinks he sealed areas that are paved walkways and hedges….what a maroon.
+I also just realized when uploading Fred’s little drawing to serve as the featured image that he totally mucked up the actual perimeter of the courtyard and thus my little goof of the southern nub isn’t even a factor: he thinks he sealed areas that are paved walkways and hedges….what a maroon.